 Story and Photos by John Sundsmo.

 When we awoke, we had been at altitude now for four days and the sickness and weariness we initially encountered had finally dissipated.
 We bounced out of bed full of energy and ready for some exploring.
-With two days before Sunday market in Pisac, we planned on hiking the surrounding hillsides.
-At breakfast our hopes were realized when a weathered, aged and well-worn German trekker in shorts and hiking boots, Gretchen, invited us to join her for breakfast.
-Despite the beauty of Switzerland, the Amazon and Patagonia, she found herself inextricably drawn back to the Andes every few years.
-As a frequent long time solo trekker in Peru, and veteran of the Inca trail to Machu Picchu, she was a wealth of information.
+Two days before Sunday market in Pisac, we planned on hiking the surrounding hillsides.
+At breakfast, our hopes were realized when a weathered, aged, and well-worn German trekker in shorts and hiking boots, Gretchen, invited us to join her for breakfast.
+Despite the beauty of Switzerland, the Amazon, and Patagonia, she found herself inextricably drawn back to the Andes every few years.
+As a frequent long-time solo trekker in Peru, and veteran of the Inca trail to Machu Picchu, she was a wealth of information.
 Pisac was her favorite spot.
 We were soon to agree, as we too fell under the Pisac spell.

 Back at the hotel before sunset, we quickly decided to walk into town for dinner so we could experience a little of old Pisac before dark.
 Hungry from our small waterfall lunch, dusk found us comfortably seated at the Pisac Inn ordering a wonderful dinner prepared from local fresh-caught highland trout (or something very similar) and local garden vegetables.
 With a little fine wine from Chile, we were delighted and happily indulged.
 Unable to find a jitney, we hoofed it back to the hotel in the dark.
 Overall an exceedingly rewarding day that seemed to warrant a good night’s sleep.